zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 tags: front_page
 header_image: true
 ---
-# Recording Studio Price List

-## Studio A & B
+# Record A Song With Us

-<a href="https://docs.google.com/document/d/1HLUwtYPdi1T1jxgAa-9-FBaEY2tu0qam09FnswaiqkU/edit?usp=sharing" target="Gear List">Studio Gear List</a>
+<a href="https://docs.google.com/document/d/1HLUwtYPdi1T1jxgAa-9-FBaEY2tu0qam09FnswaiqkU/edit?usp=sharing" target="Studio Gear List">Studio Gear List</a>

-$50/hr - Studio A with Engineer Zack Hanni
+## Studio A

+Our premier studio with top of the line equipment ready to record and produce your next radio hit.
+Engineer Included.
+This sound isolated room is also great for voiceover work, podcasts, and rehearsals.

-$30/hr - Studio B with Engineer Gage Bingham
+## Studio B

-Includes professional recording engineer, recording, mixing, mastering and file transfers for duration of time booked.

-$20 BYOC - Recording Studio Rental.
-Bring your own computer.
+Our second studio with a larger seating area.
+Less expensive but still maintains our high-quality standard.
+Engineer Included.
+Great for group recording, larger podcasts, and events.

+**_All work must be completed during booked studio time_**

+## BYOC

+Bring Your Own Computer for an even larger discount.
 You can rent our space and equipment to do your own recording and production.
-(Engineer not included, ask abount monthly packages)

-$15/Song Stem export (if outside of booked studio time)

-**_All work must be done during time booked_**
+Engineer **_not_** included.

+Monthly packages are available for **_HUGE_** discounts on BYOC.
+Pay by the month and come record whenever you want!

 <!-- Start Square Appointments Embed code --> <a target="_top" style=" background-color: #1E93CC; color: white; height: 40px; text-transform: uppercase; font-family: 'Square Market', 'helvetica neue', helvetica, arial, sans-serif; letter-spacing: 1px; line-height: 38px; padding: 0 28px; border-radius: 3px; font-weight: 500; font-size: 14px; cursor: pointer; display: inline-block; " href="https://squareup.com/appointments/book/8GNV6PJ8WK7YH/sounds-like-soma-philadelphia-pa" rel="nofollow">Book Studio A</a> <!-- End Square Appointments Embed code -->